All About RagaMuffin Kittens and Cats

 (although they would never admit this to your face)

 Most RagaMuffins are pretty sure they are puppies and not kitties.
 It is not unusual to see a RagaMuffin kitten playing fetch like a dog.
 You will also see RagaMuffins that will sit up and beg like a dog.
 RagaMuffins are very intelligent and can be easily trained.
 Some owners clicker train their RagaMuffins like a dog.
 Ragamuffins love to please their owners!
-They often are willing to do something that will reward them with a cuddle, pat on the head or the proverbial ‘treat.’
+They often are willing to do something that will reward them with a cuddle, a pat on the head or the proverbial ‘treat.’

 RagaMuffin Kittens are Usually Always Very Well-Behaved